ThahseenAG/Data-Analysis-Data-Science-Projects/README.md

 #### [Stock Market Price Prediction for Amazon](https://github.com/ThahseenAG/Data-Analysis-Data-Science-Projects/blob/main/Analysing%20Amazon%20and%20Netflix%20Data/Amazon%20Stock%20Market%20Prediction.ipynb)
 **Python, Numpy, Matplotlib, sklearn, keras, tensorflow**<br />
-Predict the stock price for Amazon using last 10 years of data obtained from Yahoo finance.Using matplotlib to visualize the data.
+Predict the stock price for Amazon using the last 10 years of data obtained from Yahoo finance.Using matplotlib to visualize the data.

 ## Web Scraping | Python

 #### [Web Scraping and Selecting The Best Neighborhood to Live in New York Based on the desired Amenities](https://github.com/ThahseenAG/Data-Analysis-Data-Science-Projects/tree/main/Selecting%20the%20best%20Neighborhood%20to%20live%20in%20New%20York)
 Maps are not correctly renderd in GitHub, to view maps and charts please see the [notebook](https://nbviewer.org/github/ThahseenAG/Data-Analysis-Data-Science-Projects/blob/main/Selecting%20the%20best%20Neighborhood%20to%20live%20in%20New%20York/The_Battle_of_Neighborhoods.ipynb) <br/>
-**Python, Pandas, Geopy, Intregarting API Folium, Web Scraping using BeautifulSoup, Foursquare, K-Mean Cluster, Web Scraping, Geopy**<br />
+**Python, Pandas, Geopy, Integratting API Folium, Web Scraping using BeautifulSoup, Foursquare, K-Mean Cluster, Web Scraping, Geopy**<br />
 Extract New York Neighbourhood details from Wikipedia using BeautifulSoup.Using Geopy to Visualize Neighbourhood on New York map.
 Foursquare API is used to get the desired amenities in New York.K-Mean Cluster Algorthim is used to find out the Neighbprhood with all the desired venues.